millu94/milluniverse/README.md

 would display how many items were in the basket.
 One thing that I have noticed is that if I click on a different section of the website, I lose all the items in the basket.
 Ideally I would like to retain all the items in the basket no matter what part of the website I am visiting.

+I finished off today by working on the basket/checkout feature.